 Shares in Eastern Massachusetts

-On the morning of share pick-up days, we email a weekly newsletter to shareholders, listing and describing what is in the share.
+On the day before share pick-up days, we email a weekly newsletter to shareholders, listing and describing what is in the share.
 We include farm news, recipes, and ideas for using the less common veggies in the share.

 Though the farm is about two hours from the Boston area, we do invite all shareholders to visit the farm, enjoy the Pick-Your-Own garden, and to join us for farm potlucks and harvest days.
 Just watch the weekly newsletters for details.
-Because we know that most shareholders aren’t able to visit the farm very often, we include some of the typical Pick-Your-Own crops in the pre-boxed shares, including strawberries, cherry tomatoes, herbs, peas and green beans.
+Because we know that most shareholders aren’t able to visit the farm very often, we include a small amount of the typical Pick-Your-Own crops in the pre-boxed shares, including cherry tomatoes, herbs, peas, strawberries, chili peppers and green beans.
 Eastern Massachusetts shareholders are always welcome to harvest extra when they do visit the farm.

-Here is a sampling of what our share boxes contained in 2011.
+Here is a sampling of what our share boxes contained in the 2013 season:

 More questions??
 Please call or email us, and we’re happy to give you more information.